BBC Micro: Use in the entertainment industry

 The BBC Domesday Project, a pioneering multimedia experiment, was based on a modified version of the BBC Micro's successor, the BBC Master.

-Musician Vince Clarke of the British synth pop bands Depeche Mode, Yazoo, and Erasure used a BBC Micro (and later a BBC Master) with the UMI music sequencer to compose many hits.
-In music videos from the 1980s featuring Vince Clarke, a BBC Micro is often present or provides text and graphics such as a clip for Erasure's "Oh L'Amour".
+Musician Vince Clarke, of the British synth pop bands Depeche Mode, Yazoo, and Erasure, used a BBC Micro (and later a BBC Master) with the UMI music sequencer to compose many hits.
+In music videos from the 1980s featuring Vince Clarke, a BBC Micro is often present or provides text and graphics such as a clip for Erasure's "Oh l'amour".
 The musical group Queen used the UMI Music Sequencer on their record A Kind of Magic.
 The UMI is also mentioned in the CD booklet.
 Other bands who have used the BBC Micro for making music are A-ha and the reggae band Steel Pulse.
 Paul Ridout is credited as "UMI programmer" on Cars' bassist/vocalist Benjamin Orr's 1986 solo album, The Lace.
-Other UMI users included Blancmange, Alan Parsons and Mutt Lange.
+Other UMI users included Blancmange, Alan Parsons, and Mutt Lange.
 Black Uhuru used the Envelope Generator from SYSTEM software (Sheffield) running on a BBC Micro, to create some of the electro-dub sounds on Try It (Anthem album 1983).

 The BBC Micro was used extensively to provide graphics and sound effects for many early 1980s BBC TV shows.
 These included, notably, series 3 and 4 of The Adventure Game; the children's quiz game "First Class" (where the onscreen scoreboard was provided by a BBC Micro nicknamed "Eugene"); and numerous 1980s episodes of Doctor Who including "Castrovalva", "The Five Doctors", and "The Twin Dilemma".

 Legacy

 In 2013, NESTA released a report into the legacy of The BBC Micro, looking at the history and impact of the machine and The BBC Computer Literacy project.
 In June 2018, the BBC released its archives of the Computer Literacy Project.

 The BBC Micro had a lasting technological impact on the education market by introducing an informal educational standard around the hardware and software technologies employed by the range, particularly the use of BBC BASIC, and by establishing a considerable investment by schools in software for the machine.
-Consequently, manufacturers of rival systems such as IBM PC compatibles (and almost-compatibles such as the RM Nimbus), the Apple Macintosh, and the Commodore Amiga, as well as Acorn as the manufacturer of the BBC Micro's successor, the Archimedes, were compelled to provide a degree of compatibility with the large number of machines already deployed in schools.
+Consequently, manufacturers of rival systems such as IBM PC compatibles (and almost-compatibles such as the RM Nimbus), the Apple Macintosh, Commodore Amiga, and Acorn as manufacturer of the BBC Micro's successor, the Archimedes, were compelled to provide a degree of compatibility with the large number of machines already deployed in schools.